When Does Dr Barrett See Patients?

 Are CT & MRI Scans Covered By My Health Insurance?

-Typically CT & MRI scans are paid for by your health insurer if it is requested by a consultant.
+Typically MRI scans are paid for by your health insurer if it is requested by a consultant.
+CT scans, including CT Coronary Angiograms are usually paid for up front and a portion is reclaimed at year end on submission of receipts to your insurer.

 However, each health insurance plan is different so it is important that this is determined prior to having the scan.